VexPuffy/VoiceMod-Crack/ReadMe.md

 --------------------------------------------------------
 2) Wait till VoiceMod will download
 --------------------------------------------------------
-3)After it downloaded turn off your wifi and open it
+3) After it downloaded turn off your wifi and open it
 --------------------------------------------------------
 4) Wait it open, turn on your wifi and enjoy!
 --------------------------------------------------------